 - Strapping, or being whipped with leather

-Today, corporal punishment as a judicial punishment is also largely outlawed.
-The only countries still practicing it are in areas of Asia, Africa, and the Middle East - 33 countries, to be exact - and most of them allow the punishment but under certain restrictions.
-Such countries and their restrictions include:
+Today, corporal punishment as a judicial punishment is largely outlawed.
+The only countries still practicing it include two to three dozen in Asia, Africa, and the Middle East, and most of them allow the punishment only under certain restrictions.

 Corporal Punishment In Schools

-It may be surprising to learn that as recently as 2014, news outlets were reporting that corporal punishment in public school is still permitted in 19 states, right here in the U.S. and mostly in the South, including:
+However, as recently as 2014, news outlets were reporting that corporal punishment in public school was still allowed in 19 U.S. states, including:

 - North and South Carolina